Commercial Use Authorizations are required for all commercial activities in Olympic National Park, including wilderness trips.

 - In quota areas, deviation from your permit itinerary is not allowed, except in cases of emergency.

-- Please re-read your CUA before making your itinerary.
+- Please re-read your CUA/SUP before making your itinerary.

-- Your CUA must be completed and signed by the park superintendent before Wilderness Camping permit requests will be processed.
+- Your CUA/SUP must be completed and signed by the park superintendent before Wilderness Camping permit requests will be processed.

 - You must send copies of CPR and First Aid cards to the Concessions Office and at least 30 days prior to the start of each trip.
 Food Handler's Permits are also required for staff who cook for clients/students.
 You must also bring those medical certifications with you on your trip.
 A permit will not be issued to groups with staff without physical proof of their valid certifications.